ChristianIsaacTran/todo-list-TOP/README.md

     -- Project Buttons:
     (Done) Edit Project Name button: confirmed working 4/30/2025.
 Changes the current project's name on display and in the localStorage

-    Change Quest button: Changes the current project that the user is viewing.
+    (Done) Change Quest button: Confirmed working 5/1/2025.
+Changes the current project that the user is viewing.
 Bring up a modal with a drop down menu of all of the projects.
 Probably can get all of them in a loop with localStorage.key();

     -- Todo Buttons:
-    Complete button: toggles a crossed out faded thing to indicate the todo is completed.
+    (Done) Complete button: Confirmed working 5/1/2025. toggles a crossed out faded thing to indicate the todo is completed.

     Edit: Edit the todo properties and update them.

     remove: completely removes the todo from the project.

-    ** (not made yet) view: will let the user view the entire selected todo in detail, probably through a modal.
+    view: will let the user view the entire selected todo in detail, probably through a modal.

--- Note to self: the updated localStorage items that we update/replace, both projects and todos, are .push() or appended to the end of the localStorage/todo array.
-If I need to stay on the same item after updating it, make sure to parse the END of the lists/arrays.